appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 }
 ~~~~~~~~~~~

-- kyc_data: The KYC claims (hashed for privacy) being added to the SE’s Claim Graph.
+kyc_data: The KYC claims (hashed for privacy) being added to the SE’s Claim Graph.<br>
-- issuing_agent: Information about the IA making the request, including a signature over the data.
+claim_agent: Information about the VCA making the request, including a signature over the data.<br>
-- notary_receipt: The Notary Receipt showing that the KYC claims were recorded.
+notary_receipt: The Notary Receipt showing that the KYC claims were recorded.<br>
-- sd_jwt: An SD-JWT containing the KYC claims and the entity_id.
+sd_jwt: An SD-JWT containing the KYC claims and the entity_id.<br>

 ### Add Telephone Number (TN) Assignment API

-The Telephone Number Claim Agent (TNCA) uses this API to assign one or more telephone numbers to an SE.
+The Right To Use Claim Agent (RTUCA) uses this API to assign one or more telephone numbers to an SE.
 The event is logged in the Transparency Log, and an updated SD-JWT is issued to the SE.

 Endpoint:
 POST /na/entity/{entity_id}/tn/assign